mbabaliiryn/TodoList/README.md

 ## Getting Started
-- Clone the repository to your local machine
+- Clone this repository (switch to the `feature` branch).
-- Run `npm install` to install all the required depencies
+- Run `npm install`.
-- Run `npm start` to view the project from the browser
+- Run `npm run start` to launch the project in the browser
+- Click on any project tab to reveal it's included tasks and the `add task` and `delete project` buttons.
-- Click an Miscellenous Tasks to add a todo
+- Click on the header again to close it or
+- Click on any task to reveal it's details and the `delete task` and `edit task` buttons.

 ## Authors